Understanding Breast Pain During Your Period

 Many women experience swollen, tender breasts during or before their period.
 This common PMS symptom is almost always considered normal and tends to occur because of an increase in hormones –– particularly estrogen and progesterone.
 After your period is over and these hormone levels return to normal, your breast pain should resolve.

 There are many possible explanations for sore breasts besides your menstrual cycle –– including pregnancy, cysts, medications, infection, or even a poor-fitting bra.
-If breast pain continues after your period, we suggest contacting your doctor to rule out any other, more serious conditions.
-Although some may fear breast cancer, breast pain is not a common symptom.
+Let’s discover the causes of breast pain during your period, how hormonal changes affect your cycle, and explore whether uterine fibroids may play a role in monthly breast discomfort.

 How to Alleviate Breast Pain During Periods